-Would the bad guys wait until I got my gun out of the locked box?
+Would the bad guys wait until I got my gun out of the locked box?!?

 If I wanted to legally carry the gun on my body (to protect myself during medical marijuana deliveries, which is why I wanted a firearm in the first place), I had to apply for a concealed carry permit.

-I admit that the gun changed me.
+One thing’s for sure… the gun changed me.

 I always had in the back of my mind—when someone dissed me, cut me off in traffic, when I thought I might be in even the slightest confrontational danger—that my gun could easily end a person’s life.